 Beginning in plugin version 3.3.0, the plugin began shifting to a new password reset that would email a password reset link to the user, allowing them to then set a new password.
 This became the default in version 3.4.0.
-In version 3.5.0, the old legacy password reset will be phased out altogether.
+In version 3.5.0, the old legacy password reset is obsolete.

 For versions upgrading from 3.3.9 or earlier, you will need to make a couple of changes to incorporate the new password reset.